NVE/Flood_forecasting/README.md

 ﻿# Flood_forecasting
 A Shiny app to present flood forecasting results at NVE.
+If you find a bug or think of an interesting new feature, please file a new [issue](https://github.com/fbaffie/Flood_forecasting/issues).

 ## Aim
 Provide the flood forecasters with an easy to use and customizable graphical user interface (GUI) for flood forecasting and model evaluation.